 Topographical Maps show physical features such as hills, mountains, rivers, and streams.
 Some maps show the features with colors and shading and contour lines indicating how high or steep the terrain is.
 Cities and towns are identified, but roads are often omitted.
 Topographic, or physical, maps are most useful when identifying migration trails because they show us the lay of the land.
 The USGS Topo Quadrangles—Maps for America website provides free downloadable topographical maps in PDF format.

 County Maps and Atlases are some of the most useful maps to genealogists.
 They are helpful in tracking county boundary changes.
 Use county maps and county histories to research the genealogy of a county to understand how your ancestors fit into the community.
-Two great resources for county maps are Map Guide to the U.S. Federal Census by William Thorndale and William Dollarhide and The Handybook for Genealogists by Everton Publishers.
+Two great print resources for county maps are the Map Guide to the U.S. Federal Census by William Thorndale and William Dollarhide and The Handybook for Genealogists by Everton Publishers.
+The online Atlas of Historical County Boundaries has an interactive map component that you can select your state and visually see the county line changes through the years.

 Land and Plat Maps, often found at the county courthouse or a local historical society, are detailed maps indicating owners of parcels of land.
 Other information that might be included on these maps are the number of acres owned by each landholder, land use, crops grown, and the location of important structures.
 These maps are particularly useful in placing your ancestor in a specific location at a specific time as well as identifying his neighbors.